brokensandals/obsidian-auto-image-alt-plugin/README.md

 ![Shows the document after the command has been run, now containing an AI-generated alt-text.](docs/demo-step3.png)

+# Network Usage

+When you run the plugin's commands, images from your document will be sent to Anthropic's API so that it can generate descriptions of them.
+Don't use the plugin if you aren't comfortable with that!

 # Setup

 1. Install and enable the plugin